Muay Thai: 20th century

+21st century

 In 2006, Muay Thai was included in SportAccord with IFMA.
 One of the requirements of SportAccord was that no sport can have a name of a country in its name.
-As a result, an amendment was made in the IFMA constitution to change the name of the sport from "Muay Thai" to "Muaythai" —written as one word in accordance with Olympic requirements.
+As a result, an amendment was made in the IFMA constitution to change the name of the sport from "Muay Thai" to "Muaythai" – written as one word in accordance with Olympic requirements.

 In 2014, Muay Thai was included in the International World Games Association (IWGA) and was represented in the official programme of The World Games 2017 in Wrocław, Poland.

 In January 2015, Muay Thai was granted the patronage of the International University Sports Federation (FISU) and, from 16 to 23 March 2015, the first University World Muaythai Cup was held in Bangkok.

 In 2020, there are more than 3,800 Thai boxing gyms overseas.

 Rules

-According to IFMA rules and regulations, Muay Thai is a martial art that uses every part of the body's limbs, therefore allowing for strikes including the fists, legs, knees and elbows.

-Generally, for a strike to count towards the point score, it has to hit without being blocked or guarded against by the opponent.
-Strikes also do not score if they hit the opponent's glove, forearm, foot, or shin.
-Strikes to the groin are against the rules and if found to be intentional are counted as fouls.

-If both Muay Thai fighters have the same score at the end of the round, the winner is determined by which fighter has the more powerful strike.
+According to IFMA rules, Muay Thai is a full contact martial art that uses the fists, elbows, knees and feet to strike an opponent.
+For a strike to count as a point score, it has to connect without being blocked by your opponent.
+Strikes do not score if they connect with your opponent's glove, forearm, shin or foot.
+Strikes to the groin were allowed in Muay Thai boxing until the late 1980s, and are still permitted in Thailand itself, and in club or competition events that abide to the traditional rules.
+While competitors do wear groin protection, such as cups, the rules for club level sparring and competition events may vary regarding the protective gear that may or may not be worn.
+Mixed-sex fights are not practiced at international level, but do occur in club and inter-club sparring and competition events.
+If the fight goes the distance and both fighters finish with the same score, then the winner is determined by which fighter landed the most full contact blows.